evangronberg/client-model-verification-for-fl/paper.md

   <p align='center'>Figure 4: Number of Clients Required to Detect Bad Clients</p>
 </p>

 > Note: A separate test was run to verify that 3 clients are required to detect 1 bad client regardless of how much scrambling has taken place on the bad client.
-This test is included in the project's GitHub repository and may be replicated there.
+This test is included in the project's GitHub repository (see `result_2.py`) and may be replicated there.

 ## 4. Discussion